Skills 101: How to Assess Your Skillset in 6 Simple Steps

 Aptitude tests are assessments developed to specifically assess your job skills.
 There are many different tests on the market which you can choose from and will test you on different areas such as numeracy, logic and so on, before making job or career recommendations based on what you’re good at and what you might need to develop on.

 Aptitude tests often cost money to complete or subscribe to, but they can be very useful.
-Seeing as many large companies use similar testing programmes in their selection processes, gaining experience in completing them, as well as gaining an understanding of your strengths and development areas, will ensure you’re well placed for applying online when the time comes.
+Seeing as many large companies use similar testing programs in their selection processes, gaining experience in completing them, as well as gaining an understanding of your strengths and development areas, will ensure you’re well placed for applying online when the time comes.

 5. Ask other people for feedback